rahulhind123/project_supportwhale/readme_h2.txt

 ++++++++++++++++++++++
 Maven is used for dependencies and project build.

-Exceute following command to run the application
+Go to jars folder and execute following command to run  the application

-Go to jars folder and run following command java -jar h2_db_assignment.jar
+java -jar h2_db_assignment.jar

 Open the following URL in browser